24

 By Animals

 - Burrowing animals like shrews, moles, earthworms, and even ants contribute to biological weathering.
-In particular, these animals create holes on the ground by excavation and move the rock fragments to the surface.
+In particular, these animals create holes in the ground by excavation and move the rock fragments to the surface.
 As a result, these fragments become more exposed to other environmental factors that can further enhance their weathering.

 - When animals like birds forage for seeds and earthworms, they create holes and erode the upper surface of the soil, thus, contributes to weathering.

-- An animal called the Piddock shell can drill into rocks in order for it to protect itself.
+- An animal called the Piddock shell can drill into rocks for it to protect itself.
 By producing acids that can disintegrate the rock and turn it into fragments, it can create cracks and fractures and eat the minerals found in it.

-- When the roots of plants grow deeper into the soil, they tend to create cracks and crevices in marbles and lime stones by producing certain acids that can eventually degrade them.
+- When the roots of plants grow deeper into the soil, they tend to create cracks and crevices in marbles and limestones by producing certain acids that can eventually degrade them.

 - According to studies, the mere presence of roots in the soil can wear out soil and rocks through the presence of humus.
 Humus, an organic component of the soil, can increase the availability of water, which then enhances the physical and chemical breakdown of rocks.

 - When plants die, their roots (and other parts as well) are decomposed and are later on converted to organic matter which produces carbon dioxide.
-This carbon dioxide (CO2), when combined with water (H2O), produces weak carbonic acid which can degrade the surfaces of rocks and rock particles.
+This carbon dioxide (CO2), when combined with water (H2O), produces weak carbonic acid, which can degrade the surfaces of rocks and rock particles.

 - When animals die, their bodies are converted to substances, which when combined with minerals found in the soil and rocks, can contribute to their degradation.